MicrosoftDocs/entra-docs/docs/external-id/customers/tutorial-mobile-app-ios-swift-prepare-tenant.md

 # Tutorial: Register and configure iOS (Swift) mobile app

 This tutorial series demonstrates how to build an iOS (Swift) mobile app that authenticates using an external tenant.
-You'll register an app within the customer's tenant, create the an iOS (Swift) app, and you implement the sign-in and sign-out code to enable secure authentication.
+You register an app within the customer's tenant, create the an iOS (Swift) app, and you implement the sign-in and sign-out code to enable secure authentication.

 In this tutorial, you'll;